Athenaeum Theatre and Library

 The slightly faded grandeur and intimate scale of the #AtheneaumTheatre – perfect for the performance of #Cabaret I saw last night.
 Love #PaulCapsis.
-The theatre was created in 1924 inside the 19thC hall/lecture theatre of #theAth, Melbourne’s first #mechanics institute, designed by #HenryWhite, who did so many theates and cinemas in OZ and NZ in them days.
+The theatre was created in 1924 inside the 19thC hall/lecture theatre of #theAth, Melbourne’s first #mechanics institute; the theatre was designed by #HenryWhite, who did so many theates and cinemas in OZ and NZ in them days.
 It became a cinema in 1930 since theatre died a bit in the depression, and only became a live theatre again in 1976 when it was home for the #MelbourneTheatreCompany.
 Think I saw Macbeth there on a school excursion, real theatre!
 We are SO lucky to have 4 original live theatres in our CBD, plus three ex #picturepalaces, one now a live theatre, the others live acts, films etc.

-One thought on “Athenaeum Theatre, 1924
+One thought on “Athenaeum Theatre and Library

 1. It was where the first film with sound (The Jazz Singer) was screened in 1928